diogoff/plasma-disruptions/README.md

 This repository contains a neural network to predict disruptions from bolometer data in two different ways:

 * Time to disruption: predicts the remaining time towards an impending disruption.
-In this case, the network is trained on disruptive pulses only.
+In this case, the model is trained on disruptive pulses only.

 * Probability of disruption: predicts whether the current pulse is disruptive or not.
-In this case, the network is trained on both disruptive and non-disruptive pulses.
+In this case, the model is trained on both disruptive and non-disruptive pulses.

 ## Requirements